 - Mazda assisted the Support Our Kids Project in sending ten junior and senior high school students in aflected areas to France for the Homestay Program and 24 Hours of Le Mans race visitation.

 - "Kiseki no Ipppon-Matsu," the miracle pine tree,*1 was endured the tsunami of the earthquake disaster.
 Its one-tenth size replica, "Kibou no Ippon-Matsu," the pine tree with hope, was produced through the best of the sheet metal technology*2 of 14 domestic car manufactures including Mazda.
 It was donated to Rikuzentakata-shi*3, with a wish for the revival from Great East Japan Earthquake.
 During the donation ceremony, a sheet metal lesson for the children in elementary and middle school was also carried out.

 - Mazda donated a portion of the proceeds from Mazda Roadster Charity Flee Market.

-> - Grants were provided by way of the Mazda Foundation's programs for supporting citizen activism.
-A total of 1.15 million yen was provided to three programs to assist the recovery of the regions affected by the earthquake.
+- Grants were provided by way of the Mazda Foundation's programs for supporting citizen activism.
+A total of 1.2 million yen was provided to four programs to assist the recovery of the regions affected by the earthquake.

-> Mazda cooperated for disaster prevention in local communities, for blood donations by Mazda employees during working hours (through the Japan Red Cross Society), for provision of funds and dispatch of human resources to local economic organizations, etc.
+Mazda has cooperated for blood donations by its employees during working hours (through the Japan Red Cross Society) since 1964, marking the program's 50th anniversary in 2013.
+In FY March 2014, approximately 2,370 employees (a cumulative total of approximately 89,760 employees) donated blood.
+Mazda also coopertated for disaster prevention in local communities, and for provision of funds and dispatch of human resources to local economic organizations, etc.